ianmackers99/capstone/README.md

 ### Navigating this repo

+- This document contains an overview of the challenge, the approaches considered and my **Week by week strategy**
 - [/code](https://github.com/ianmackers99/capstone/tree/main/code) - contains the code to run the model.
 Begin with **Capstone Final Code Notebook.ipynb**.
 - [/data](https://github.com/ianmackers99/capstone/tree/main/data) - contains the **Numpy arrays** for each week of the project
 - [/documentation](https://github.com/ianmackers99/capstone/tree/main/documentation) - contains a **Datasheet** for the dataset and a **Model Card** for the model
-- [/queries and results](https://github.com/ianmackers99/capstone/tree/main/queries%20and%20results) - contains a **spreadsheet** with a tab showing the query and result for each function each week and the improvement over time
+- [/queries and results](https://github.com/ianmackers99/capstone/tree/main/queries%20and%20results) - contains a **Spreadsheet** with a tab showing the query and result for each function each week and the improvement over time

 ### Input and Outputs